textcreationpartnership/A02728/README.md

 ##Content Summary##

 #####Front#####

-A short relation of the departure of the high and mightie Prince Frederick King Elect of Bohemia: wi
+1. To the Reader.

 #####Body#####

+1. THE DEPARTVRE OF the high & mighty Prince Frederick King Elect of Bohemia: with his royall, & vertuous ladie Elizabeth: and the most hopefull yong Prince Henrie, from Heydelberg, towards Prague, to receave the crowne of that Kingdome.
+Fridericus quintus Elector PalatinusAnagramma.Quanta fide prole inclytus is recturus?EpigrammaIure l
-1. Fridericus quintus Elector Palatinus
+    _ Fridericus quintus Elector Palatinus

-1. Fredericus quintus Elector Palatinus
+    _ Fredericus quintus Elector Palatinus

-1. Ferdinandus secundus Archidux Austriae
+    _ Ferdinandus secundus Archidux Austriae

+1. A SHORT AND TRVE RELATION OF The Coronation of the King of Bohemia Fridericke the first of that name.
+With the Ceremonies, and prayers accustomed at the Crownotion, and receiuing of the King.
+As also the Triumphes, and showes their don in Honour of the Kings Maiestie.
 THis Solempnity was performed, on Monday the 25 of October last 1619.
 The Coronation of the Queene, **Types of content**